 As a response to product shortages and weaknesses in the supply chain, governments are now adopting protectionist measures to maximize their chances to attend to their citizens’ needs.

-On 29 March 2020, Australia’s government announced that during the COVID-19 crisis, all inbound investment into Australia will be subject to review by the Foreign Investment Review Board (FIRB), regardless of the nature of the foreign investor, industry sector, or deal size.
+On March 25, 2020, the European Commission issued new guidelines aimed at preserving European Union companies and critical assets, in particular in sectors such as health, biotechnology, medical research and infrastructure.
+On March 29, 2020, Australia’s government announced that during the COVID-19 crisis, all inbound investment into Australia will be subject to review by the Foreign Investment Review Board (FIRB), regardless of the nature of the foreign investor, industry sector, or deal size.
 FIRB reviews may now take up to six months to accommodate the increased workload.

-In the United States, similar heightened scrutiny of health care and pharmaceutical transactions is expected from the Committee on Foreign Investment in the United States (CFIUS).
-Although CFIUS has historically had jurisdiction over foreign acquisitions of control of U.S. businesses and has been authorized to act in response to “the control of domestic industries and commercial activity by foreign citizens as it affects the capability and capacity of the United States to meet the requirements of national security,” CFIUS filings were voluntary, and it is believed that transactions involving pharmaceutical products, medical devices, and PPE have been relatively infrequent.
+In the United States, we expect a similar heightened scrutiny of health care and pharmaceutical transactions from the Committee on Foreign Investment in the United States (CFIUS).
+Although CFIUS has historically had jurisdiction over foreign acquisitions of control of U.S. businesses and has been authorized to act in response to “the control of domestic industries and commercial activity by foreign citizens as it affects the capability and capacity of the United States to meet the requirements of national security,” CFIUS filings were voluntary, and it is believed that CFIUS reviews of transactions involving pharmaceutical products, medical devices, and PPE have been relatively infrequent.

 With the enactment of the Foreign Investment Risk Review Modernization Act of 2018 (FIRMMA), which amended Section 721 of the DPA, CFIUS has expanded jurisdiction over controlling and certain noncontrolling investments in U.S. businesses that develop or produce “critical technologies,” and can mandate pre-closing reviews of such transactions in certain instances.
 The current definition of “critical technology” under the regulations implementing FIRRMA depends principally on export control classifications.